vuejs/events/src/resources/README.md

 ## Introduction

-VueMeetups is an effort to centralize all local community efforts for Vue.js and to help continue foster and nurture the amazing community we already have.
+Vue.js Events is an effort to centralize all local community efforts for Vue.js and to help continue foster and nurture the amazing community we already have.
 And while we have "meetup" in our name and use it often, this effort is not limited to Meetup.com events.
 With that said, welcome and be sure to reach out if you have any questions or feedback!

 ## Getting Started